Albania–China relations: Building a close relationship

+After the Sino-Soviet Split, Albania became one of China's closest partners.

 At the Bucharest Conference held on June 20–25, 1960, the Communist Party of the Soviet Union and the Communist or Workers’ Party of pro-Soviet socialist countries launched an attack on China.
-The Party of Labour of Albania, which chose to stand on the same front with the CCP, was also criticized by the Soviet Union.
+The Party of Labour of Albania, which chose to stand on the same front with the Chinese Communist Party (CCP), was also criticized by the Soviet Union.

-In early June before the meeting, when the leaders of the Chinese Communist Party met with the leaders of the Party of Labour of Albania, they explained the differences of opinion between the Chinese and Soviet Communist Parties and their own opinions.
+In early June before the meeting, when the leaders of the CCP met with the leaders of the Party of Labour of Albania, they explained the differences of opinion between the Chinese and Soviet Communist Parties and their own opinions.
 From June 5 to 9, the eleventh meeting of the Council of the World Federation of Trade Unions was held in Beijing.
 At the meeting, the Soviet Union and the Chinese Communist government had different opinions.
 On June 17, the delegation of the Council of the Chinese and Soviet Union of Trade Unions met.
 The representatives of the Soviet Union accused the Chinese Communist government and Albania of opening up the differences between the two parties and attempting to split the international communist movement.

 At the Bucharest Conference on June 20, Khrushchev first attacked the policies of the CCP, including "supporting the policies of the Stalin era to subvert the Soviet Union" and "domestic policy errors such as the Great Leap Forward".
 After the Bulgarian participant's speech in support of the Soviet Union ended, the spokesperson of the Albanian Party stated that the differences between the Chinese and Soviet parties can be resolved in the discussion and should not be discussed in such a meeting.
 And in the discussion that followed, he clearly supported the CCP.

-Since then, Albania has become more inclined to China.
+From then on, Albania became more inclined to China.
 Therefore, the Soviet Union unilaterally tore up the economic and military assistance contract to Albania in 1961, refused its participation in the Warsaw Pact meeting and eventually broke off diplomatic relations with it.
-The diplomatic relations between China and Albania have been strengthened.
-When Premier Zhou Enlai visited Albania, Albania held a mass welcome rally of more than 100,000 people every time, and leaders often all welcome them.
+The diplomatic relations between China and Albania had been strengthened.
+When Premier Zhou Enlai visited Albania, Albania held a mass welcome rally of more than 100,000 people every time, and leaders often welcomed them all.
 When the Albanian leaders visited China, all party and state leaders except Chairman Mao Zedong of the Central Committee of the Chinese Communist Party greeted them at the airport.
 They also organized millions of people in Beijing to welcome them.